-If the creative you use is not going to appeal to your target audience, you risk losing their attention, and their valuable click.
-Any visual elements including the image you use has to be captivating in order to get people to notice your ad.
+If the creativity you use is not going to appeal to your target audience, you risk losing their attention, and their valuable click.
+Any visual elements including the image you use have to be captivating in order to get people to notice your ad.

 There are different types of Facebook paid ads, and most, if not all, let you add an image.

 If you go beyond the regular single-image newsfeed ad and choose the slideshow or carousel ad format, you’ll be able to add multiple images.
 Which can make your ads more attention-grabbing and engaging, leading to more clicks and higher conversion rates.

 According to research conducted by David Ogilvy, images hold precedence over text mainly because they are not only viewed but are also absorbed before the text is noticed.
 Images are obviously a powerful and effective way to add that unique factor to your Facebook paid ads and get people to see them in their newsfeed.

 So how do you really choose an image that helps you reach your goals?
 How do you make sure your ad looks unique amongst other Facebook paid ads?